bitcoinops/bitcoinops.github.io/_posts/en/podcast/2023-01-26-newsletter-recap.md

 Murch, do you want to take a crack at the BLS cryptographic assumptions, or shall we point them to the Stack Exchange?

 **Mark Erhardt**: I can talk a little bit about that.
-So, Boneh-Lynn-Shacham signatures or BLS signatures, are a fairly new construction, I think, and they're very attractive in that they're small and they can be non-interactively aggregated.
+So, Boneh--Lynn--Shacham signatures or BLS signatures, are a fairly new construction, I think, and they're very attractive in that they're small and they can be non-interactively aggregated.
 So, I think in the context of Schnorr signatures, some people might